nopaccelerate-official/nop-extension-docs/docs/ProductRibbons/DisplayProductRibbononFront.md

-ProductRibbon, it will be display like below image.
+The ProductRibbon will be displayed as shown in the image below.

-When one or more record contains same start-date and end-date then it will be display randomly and if one or more record not contains start-date and end-date then also it display randomly that shown below image.
+When one or more records contain the same start date and end date, they will be displayed randomly and if one or more records do not have a start date or end date, they are also displayed randomly, as shown in the image below.

-After set in Admin panel it looks like given below.
+After setting it in the Admin panel, it looks like the example below.

 ![HomePage](../assets/img/ProductRibbion_FrontEnd.png)